drowe67/freedv-gui/USER_MANUAL.md

 For Project Horus work, the port 55690 is used.
 Check the "Enable UDP messages" checkbox.

-You can test Horus telemetry decodes by "Playing" [this](http://rowetel.com/downloads/horus/4fsk_binary_100Rb_8khzfs.wav) test file.

-using Tools - Start/Stop Play File - from Radio.
+You can test Horus telemetry decodes by "Playing" [this](http://rowetel.com/downloads/horus/4fsk_binary_100Rb_8khzfs.wav) test file using Tools - Start/Stop Play File - from Radio.
 On Linux, you can monitoring the messages using netcat:
 ```
   $ nc -ul 55690